tracel-ai/burn-bench/README.md

 - **`backend-comparison/`**: Benchmarks for backend performance, ranging from individual tensor operations to full forward and backward passes for a given model.
+- **`burnbench/`**: The core benchmarking crate and CLI.
+Can be used as a standalone tool or integrated as a library to define and run custom benchmark suites.
 - **(Future)** **`integration-tests/`**: TBD.
 We'd like to add more tests to capture more complex workloads, including evaluation of model convergence, metrics, and overall training performance.